-A sinus lift is a type of bone graft, so a bone or bone substitute will be added to the roof of the mouth.
+Since a sinus lift is a type of bone graft procedure, bone or bone substitute will be added to the roof of the mouth.
 The sinuses are separated to allow the surgeon to insert a piece of donor bone, bovine bone, porcine bone, or synthetic bone substitute into the top jaw.

 There are several reasons why a patient may need a sinus lift.
 Sometimes when teeth are lost, the bone that supports the teeth will shrink.
 When this happens on the top jaw, it can cause the sinuses to drift closer together.
 Sometimes bone can be lost due to periodontal (gum) disease.
 Still other cases involve a patient with a naturally small sinus.